thedemons/kesh-autoit/documentation/process/README.md

 # Process manipulation
-### Getting a list of processes
+### Get a list of processes
-- To get a list of all running processes, use
+- To get a list of all running processes, use:
 ```autoit
     $aProcess = KeGetProcessList()
 	_ArrayDisplay($aProcess)